This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Spiritual or cultural support considers your child's and family's religious values and cultural beliefs.
 Thinking about values and beliefs may make it easier to understand and accept your child's condition.

 - Transition support can help your child and family prepare for changes that happen near the end of life.
 Your child's palliative care team will continue to help if your child needs end-of-life care.
-Transition support can also help your child readjust to daily life if his condition improves.
+Transition support can also help your child readjust to daily life if his or her condition improves.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's caregivers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.